syvbyen/laravel-social-share/README.md

 ```

 ## Localization file
-You can publish the language file of the package
+You can publish the publish file of the package.
 ```bash
 php artisan vendor:publish --provider="syvbyen\SocialShare\SocialShareServiceProvider" --tag=lang
 ```

 ## Todo
-- Add the possibility to use Laravel directives
 - Add _copy to clipboard_ button
 - Design and make CSS